Jazz Voice featuring: Ayanna,

 John Abercrombie, Dave Holland, Peter Erskine and John Taylor.

-jazz musicians from the sixties and seventies, along with contemporary jazz artists.
+jazz musicians from the sixties and seventies, along with contemporary

-again in the 2007 and 2008 BBC Jazz Awards for best vocalist.
+and was nominated again in the 2007 and 2008 BBC Jazz Awards for

-List in 2007.In 2009 she was awarded the Skoda
+Birthday Honours List in 2007.In 2009 she was awarded the Skoda

 Lucinda Belle biography

 first?
 There are lots to choose from, as one of the most notable

 up-and-comers on the UK music scene prepares to take 2011 by the

 composer, the music coach and mentor.
 The keen feature writer, frequent